The Great Data Privacy Debt: Why AI is Harvesting Your Business Data, Not Just Processing It

 How Does AI Transition Data from Asset to IP?

-Understanding the shift from traditional cyber risk to data harvesting risk requires recognizing that the vendor's utility model is built upon a feedback loop: the more unique, voluminous, and diverse the data they ingest, the more accurate and commercially valuable their model becomes.
+To understand the shift toward data harvesting, we need to recognize that the vendor's utility model is built upon a feedback loop: the more unique, voluminous, and diverse the data they ingest, the more accurate and commercially valuable their model becomes.
 When you use a SaaS platform, you are not merely paying for a computational service; you are contributing high-value training data.
 The systemic risk arises when the contractual agreements fail to explicitly, and legally, delineate the ownership of the derived insights and the right to absolute data deletion.
 This ambiguity means that data can be retained and monetized for future, unspecified purposes—a concept that fundamentally changes the nature of data ownership in the digital economy.

 Why Is the Current Regulatory Framework Falling Behind?